sronilsson/simba/docs/Scenario_1_new.md

   <img width="385" height="106" src="https://github.com/sgoldenlab/simba/blob/master/images/classifier1.PNG">
 </p>

-6. The sub-menu `Animal Settings` is the number of animals and body parts that that the pose estimation tracking data contains.
+6. The sub-menu `Animal Settings - # config` is used to specify the number of animals and body parts that that the pose estimation tracking data contains.
 The default for **SimBA** is 2 animals and 16 body parts (`2 animals, 16bp`).
 There are a few other - **yet not validaded** - options, accessible in the dropdown menu.
 This selection is the annotation configuration you should have previously used when labelling images in DeepLabCut or DeepPoseKit - see the tutorial for **[Pose estimation body-part labelling](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling)** for more information.

+The second drop-down in the `Animal Settings` menu is the `Type of Tracking` menu.
+In the current scenario we will leave this at the default `Classical tracking`. `Classical tracking` is used when your videos contain one animal, or two animals that are clearly (by eye) discriminable, such as a white and a black coated animal.
+A second option in the `Type of Tracking` dropdown menu is `Multi tracking`.
+Select the `Multi tracking` option from the `Type of Tracking` dropdown menu *only when* the animals in your protocol are not discriminabl by eye and you have used newer pose-estimation tools to perform your animal tracking.
+These newer tools include multi-animal DeepLabCut [DLC version >=2.2b5](https://github.com/DeepLabCut/DeepLabCut/releases/tag/v2.2b5) and [SLEAP](https://sleap.ai/).
+In this tutorial we will use `Classical tracking`.
+If you have multi-animal tracking data from [DeepLabCut >=2.2b5(https://github.com/DeepLabCut/DeepLabCut/releases/tag/v2.2b5)] or [SLEAP](https://sleap.ai/), then branch off to the seperate tutorial to learn how to import this data into SimBA.

-*>Note:* If you want to use a different body-part configuration that is not shown in the drop-down menu - go tho the tutorial for creating [user-defined pose-configurations](https://github.com/sgoldenlab/simba/blob/simba_JJ_branch/docs/Pose_config.md) in SimBA
+*>Note:* If you want to use a different body-part configuration that is not shown in the drop-down menu - go tho the tutorial for creating [user-defined pose-configurations](https://github.com/sgoldenlab/simba/blob/simba_JJ_branch/docs/Pose_config.md) in SimBA.

 7. Click on `Generate Project Config` to generate your project.
 The project folder will be located in the specified `Project Path`.
 The Project will remain open, and the main console will report that the project has been created.

 ### Step 2: Import videos into project folder

 In general, you can choose to import either one or multiple videos.
-The imported videos are used for visualizing predictions and standardizing distances across videos by calculating metric distances from pixel distances.
+The imported videos are used for visualizing predictions, standardizing distances across videos by calculating metric distances from pixel distances, and annotating behaviours for supervised machine learning classifiers.

 In this current Scenario 1, we now want to import the 20 pilot videos that we will use to train the classifier for Behavior BtWGaNP.